 Over the next few days, there were a few more drama’s including threats of further internal clotting and a lot more calling out to God (those stories are for another day).
 However, time and again, God answered.
 Eventually after 11 days in hospital, all her levels normalised and we were allowed home.
 That was an emotional journey for sure (ok, playing disney tunes didn’t help!).

 Archbishop Temple once said ‘When we pray, coincidences happen’.
 I am in no doubt whatsoever that God did a series of miracles in my wife’s situation in August 2018.
 I don’t understand it all, but I just know that God was at work.

 Having had some time to reflect on what happened, it has not dented my confidence in God.
 The very opposite is true.
 There’s a growing conviction in my heart to believe like never before for God’s miraculous power in others.
 With him, all things are possible.
 I totally believe it.

 To all those who stood in agreement with us, thank you.
 To the medical team who cared for us, we salute you.
 To Jehovah Rapha who intervened and heard our cries for healing, we honour you.
 God is real.

-The main event in Loughborough happens every Sunday morning at 10:45am in the Arts Theatre at Loughborough College.
+We offer two Sunday morning services in Loughborough - 09:15am (CHAPEL) and 10:45am (CELEBRATION).
+These all take place in the Arts Theatre at Loughborough College.
 Find out more here.